webpack-contrib/val-loader/README.md

 Default: `undefined`

-Allows to specify path to the executable file
+Allows to specify path to the executable file.

 **data.json**